PortsMaster/PortMaster-New/ports/fistbump/README.md

 ## Notes

-Thanks to FartFish for developing this game and kindly allowing us to distribute it, check the game site at https://fartfish.itch.io/fist-bump
+Thanks to Adam "FartFish" Chean-Udell for developing this game and kindly allowing us to distribute it, check the game site at https://fartfish.itch.io/fist-bump

 ## Controls